2011 PDC World Darts Championship

-The 2011 Ladbrokes.com World Darts Championship was the 18th World Championship organised by the Professional Darts Corporation since it separated from the British Darts Organisation.
-The event took place at the Alexandra Palace, London from 16 December 2010 and 3 January 2011.
+The 2011 PDC World Darts Championship (known for sponsorship reasons as the 2011 Ladbrokes.com World Darts Championship) was the eighteenth World Championship organised by the Professional Darts Corporation since it separated from the British Darts Organisation.
+The event took place at the Alexandra Palace, London from 16 December 2010 to 3 January 2011.
 A total of 72 players took part, 16 of whom began at the preliminary round stage, with the eight winners joining the remaining 56 players in the first round proper.

 Phil Taylor was the defending champion, having won the 2010 tournament.
 He was knocked out of the tournament at the quarter-final stage by Mark Webster, who in turn was defeated by Adrian Lewis in the semi-finals.
 Lewis went on to win the tournament, beating Gary Anderson 7–5 in the final to become only the fifth different PDC World Champion and the first to have won it without having won the rival BDO World Championship.

 The final between Adrian Lewis and Gary Anderson was notable for a number of reasons.
 It was the last match that Sid Waddell commentated on at the PDC World Darts Championship before his death in 2012.
 It was the first ever nine-dart finish in a PDC World Championship final, hit by Lewis in the third leg of the match and not accomplished again until Michael Smith did so in 2023 against Michael van Gerwen.
 And it was also the first PDC World Championship final involving 2 players that were playing in their first World final.

 4-time PDC World Championship semi-finalist Wayne Mardle was a notable absentee, missing out on his first World Championship since 1999.
 The 3-time PDC World Championship finalist Peter Manley was also another notable absentee, having missed out in his first World Championship since qualifying every year from 1997 to 2010.